Tainter gate: Principle

 Pressure forces on a submerged body act perpendicular to the body's surface.
 The design of the Tainter gate results in every pressure force acting through the centre of the imaginary circle of which the gate is a section, so that all resulting pressure force acts through the pivot point of the gate, making construction and design easier.

 When a Tainter gate is closed, water bears on the convex (upstream) side.
 When the gate is rotated, the rush of water passing under the gate helps to open and close the gate.
 The rounded face, long radial arms and bearings allow it to close with less effort than a flat gate.
 Tainter gates are usually controlled from above with a chain/gearbox/electric motor assembly.

-A critical factor in Tainter gate design is the amount of stress transferred from the skinplate through the radial arms and to the trunnion, with calculations pertaining to the resulting friction encountered when raising or lowering the gate.
+A critical factor in Tainter gate design is the amount of stress transferred from the skinplate through the radial arms to the trunnion, with calculations pertaining to the resulting friction encountered when raising or lowering the gate.
 Some older systems have had to be modified to allow for frictional forces which the original design did not anticipate.
 In 1995, too much stress during an opening resulted in a gate failure at Folsom Dam in northern California.

 Another advantage of a Tainter gate is its ability to increase reservoir capacity and regulate the flow rate of water passed.
 When a Tainter gate is open, it is raised a certain amount above the dam's spillway ledge until the desired flow rate is obtained.
 For every foot that a gate is opened, the entire reservoir's level is effectively increased by the same amount.
 Therefore as the water level in a reservoir approaches the top of the spillway gates, the gates can be opened to lower the reservoir level.
 If the inflow of the reservoir is greater than what is being spilled, the water level can still rise up the steel gates.
 This extra capacity can be used to delay sending water downstream, for example if the river below is experiencing a major flood.
 The Tainter gates can help hold back more than the designed capacity of the impounded water, allowing more time for natural runoff to dissipate.